ELS-RD/anonymisation/README.md

 - test indicating that an entity has been found only one time with NER and many times with match
 - implement prediction with multi thread (pipe) V2.1 ? https://github.com/explosion/spaCy/issues/1530
 - Add rapporteurs / experts (close to word rapport) ?
-- paste randomly the first word of a NER with the previous word to simulate recurrent errors
+- paste randomly the first word of a NER with the previous word to simulate recurrent typo errors

 Number of tags: 1773909
 Warning: Unnamed vectors -- this won't allow multiple vectors models to be loaded.
 (Shape: (0, 0))